-- People told us that the service responded well to their care and recreational needs.
-There was a range of activities on offer which included, music, arts and crafts, quizzes, exercise and visits from external entertainers.
-For people who chose to stay in their room, staff scheduled one to one activity time with them. - People were given the opportunity to observe their faith and any religious or cultural requirements were recorded in their care plans.
+• People told us that the service responded well to their care and recreational needs.
+There was a range of activities on offer which included, music, arts and crafts, quizzes, exercise, regular trips in the minibus and visits from external entertainers.
+For people who chose to stay in their room, staff scheduled one to one activity time with them.
+A member of staff told us, "We discuss the things they did before they moved here, the things they enjoyed, like painting.
+Then we tailor the activities around that."

+• People were given the opportunity to observe their faith and any religious or cultural requirements were recorded in their care plans.
 If requested, representatives of churches visited, so that people could observe their faith.